 This year, with heightened enthusiasm for interdisciplinarity (and very open minds!)
 Montclair State University undergraduates in two courses —Introduction to the Theatrical Medium; and Introduction to Dramaturgy: The Inquiring Spirit – applied their formidable energies to two cutting-edge ACP offerings in mixed-media performance and dance.

 and then wrote their inspiring critiques for the INSITE Student Forum.

 In future iterations, central to its stated mission, the CRC will continue to display imaginative, unvarnished, revealing writing by the students of Montclair State University.

 The Creative Research Center would like to thank Jed Wheeler, ACP Executive Director; and Carrie Urbanic, Director of Outreach for Peak Performances/ACP, for their commitment to featuring student writings about the performing arts.

-MSU graduates involved in this production are Victoria Fear, Alexandra Giorgio, Sarah Grodsky, Emily Tully, Katie McGhee, Simone Serra, and Whitney Shields.
+Montclair State University graduates involved in this production are Victoria Fear, Alexandra Giorgio, Sarah Grodsky, Emily Tully, Katie McGhee, Simone Serra, and Whitney Shields.

-MSU undergraduate participants are Dana Balsamo, Ashley Biel, Kelsey Burke, Daria Feneis, Katie Frazer, Gillian Holmes, Phil Corso, Kaitlin Overton, Jose Paz, Alissa Razzano, Kelly Rice, and Melanie Yan.
+Montclair State University undergraduate participants are Dana Balsamo, Ashley Biel, Kelsey Burke, Daria Feneis, Katie Frazer, Gillian Holmes, Phil Corso, Kaitlin Overton, Jose Paz, Alissa Razzano, Kelly Rice, and Melanie Yan.